sakilk130/50-days-of-javascript/README.md

 ## Day 32 - Todo App

 This is a simple todo app that uses HTML, CSS and JavaScript.
 It uses LocalStorage to store the todo items.

+## Day 33 - Notes App

+This is a simple notes app that allows you to create, edit, and delete notes.
+It uses the browser's local storage to store the notes.